Leo Welch: Early life

 Welch was born on March 22, 1932, in the town of Sabougla, Mississippi.
 He was a lumberjack for 30 years while he learned his musical craft in the Mississippi Delta, where he learned to play various instruments, including the fiddle, harmonica, and guitar.

 Music career

 His music recording career started in 2014, after he was secretly recorded performing at his manager's birthday party.
 He released his first album, Sabougla Voices, on the Fat Possum label.
 The subsequent album, I Don't Prefer No Blues, was released by Big Legal Mess on March 24, 2015.

 His 2019 release, The Angels in Heaven Done Signed My Name, was chosen as a 'Favorite Blues Album' by AllMusic.

 Late Blossom Blues

 The award-winning feature documentary Late Blossom Blues (Ö/US, 2017) by Austrian filmmakers Wolfgang Pfoser-Almer and Stefan Wolner is a portrait of Welch.

 Cameo

 Welch made a brief appearance in a documentary about Elvis Presley called The King, directed by American filmmaker Eugene Jarecki.

+He also appeared as himself in the 2015 film "Mississippi Grind."